-Pollinator Habitat at the Solar Park - Bids were obtained from two companies and a company will be selected this month for Phase I of the project to provide a design for the entire plantable area, a maintenance plan, and a budget for the entire plan.
-This budget will allow the City to determine how much of the site may be planted in the first year of the project and in subsequent years.
-In FY25, the City has \$150, 00 for the project.
-Novis Renewables (the solar park operator) may provide financial support, once it reviews the design and maintenance plan.
-This will allow a greater area to be planted in the first year and subsequent years.
-Novis is not interested in maintenance with sheep grazing citing that livestock will damage the solar panels when animals bump the panels.
+Pollinator Habitat at the Solar Park - Bids were obtained from two companies and a company wil be selected this month for Phase I of the prjoect to provide a design for the entire plantable area, a mainteanance plan, and a budget for the entire plan.
+This budget will allow the City to determine how much of the site may be planted in the first year of the project and in subsequent years In FY25, the City has \$150,00 for the project.
+Novis Renwables (the solar park operator (and lessee)) may provide financial support, once it reviews the design and maintenance plan.
+This will allow a greater area to be planted in the first year and subsequent years. including the type of plants, areas to developed a site map identifying potential planting areas inside and outside the fence line, identifying slope (a factor in planting and maintenance).
+Novis is not interested in maintenance with sheep grazing citing that livestock will damage the solar panels when they bump them.
 Since the City maintains the areas outside the fence line, sheep grazing is a maintenance option outside of the fence line.

-Climate Change Litigation, City of Annapolis vs. B.P. et al. - The lawsuit is moving into the discovery stage where parties will be requesting information from one another.
+Climate Change Litigation, City of Annapolis vs. B.P., et al. - The lawsuit is moving into the discovery stage where parties will be requesing information from one another.
 This information will help each side determine whether the lawsuit should settle or proceed to trial.
-In May, the Anne Arundel Circuit Court allowed the lawsuits brought by the City of Annapolis and Anne Arundel County to proceed against the fossil fuel companies (the trial court denied defendants' motion to dismiss).
+In May, Anne Arundel Circuit Court allowed the lawsuits brought by the City of Annapolis and Anne Arundel County to proceed against the fossil fuel companies (denied defendants' motion to dimsmiss).
 (The many motions by defendants to try to dismiss the over 25 cases brought by cities and counties throughout the U.S. or remove lawsuits from state courts to less favorable federal courts have all failed.)

-Case summary: This is a lawsuit brought by the City of Annapolis against fossil fuel companies and their trade association, the American Petroleum Institute, seeking damages and other relief based on the companies' alleged concealment of information about their products' contributions to climate change and climate change impacts.
+Case summary: This is a lawsuit brought by the City of Annapolis against the fossil fuel companies and their trade association, the American Petroleum Institute, seeking damages and other relief bases on the companies' alled concealment of information about their products' contributions to climate change and climate change impacts.